Leonel-H29/Video-Summarizer/server/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Set up the environment variables by copying the `.env.example` file to a new file named `.env` and filling in the necessary values.
-4. Start the server with the command `uvicorn app.main:app --reload`.
+4. Start the server with the command `python manage.py` or `python3 manage.py`.
+By default, the server will run on port 8082.
+To access the application, navigate to `http://localhost:8082` in your web browser.

 ## Main Endpoint